Meenachinmay/iConference/README.md

 2. User can create an new thread (DONE)
 3. A thread can have replies (DONE)
 4. There will channels for threads (DONE)
-5. Users can filter thread by channels
+5. Users can filter thread by channels (DONE)
+6. Pagination (DONE)
+7. Filters on thread by username (DONE)
+8. Some meta data about threads (DONE)
+9. UI improved (DONE)
 6. A user can filter thread by popularity
 7. A user can favoruite replies
 8. User will have an profile